BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

     );

-The data in a row is divided into fields.
+The data in a row is divided into **fields**.
 Each field holds a particular piece of data.
 In our movie rows, the individual fields are:

-- mid – a unique integer identifier for the row
+- **mid** – a unique integer identifier for the row
-- title – the movie title, stored as a text string
+- **title** – the movie title, stored as a text string
-- year – the year the movie came out, stored as an integer
+- **year** – the year the movie came out, stored as an integer
-- genres – a list of classification labels for the movie content, stored as a text string
+- **genres** – a list of classification labels for the movie content, stored as a text string

 The primary key notation on the mid field indicates that the data will be sorted for fast lookup on this field.
-The following are a few rows of data from the movies table.
+The following are a **few rows of data from the movies table**.
 This data comes from the publicly available IMDb (Internet Movie Database) at `https://www.imdb.com/interfaces/ <https://www.imdb.com/interfaces/>`_ .

 .. code::